Code-Institute-Submissions/MSP2_Viking_Adventure/README.md

 ## Design

 ### Colour Scheme
-In keeping with the Point and Click asthetic, an 8-bit art style has been used throughout the game.
+In keeping with the Point and Click aesthetic, an 8-bit art style has been used throughout the game.

 ### Typography
 The primary font used on this project is [VT323](https://fonts.google.com/specimen/VT323?preview.text=Talk%20Use%20Inventory&preview.text_type=custom&sidebar.open=true&selection.family=VT323).
 This was chosen to stay in keeping with the artistic style.

 ### Artwork
 All artwork has been created by project developer, Robert Clark, with inspiration gathered from old Point and Click adventure titles akin to those of the Monkey Island series.

 ### Wireframes
 In order to achieve the look and function of an old point and click adventure title, much thought was put into the project.
+As you can see from the wireframe below, the user interface changed marginally as work began, replacing the separated choice and inventory sections and merging them into one.
+This choice was made to ensure the user interface looked identical on all screen sizes, therefore ensuring each user had the same level of experience.
+The hint button was also removed to encourage users to use the tools at their disposal to discover the correct answers.

 ![Wireframe](assets/docs/wireframe.png)